hwdsl2/wireguard-install/README.md

 <details>
 <summary>
-Alternative one-liner.
+You may also use curl to download.
 </summary>

-You may also use `curl` to download:

 ```bash
 curl -fL https://get.vpnsetup.net/wg -o wireguard.sh